Quora User Expresses Annoyance At Dogs Suddenly Coming Up To Them, Asks Pet Owners Why They Do This

 Sadly, there are more irresponsible pet owners than responsible ones.

 It is a small percentage of folks that do not keep their dogs under control.
-There is no excuse for those that do not keep control.
+There is no excuse for those who do not maintain control.

-Over time I have found that dogs are often a better judge of people than people are at judging other people.
+Over time, I have found that dogs are often better judges of people than people are at judging other people.
 My dogs will let me know when they don’t trust someone by staying clear of them.

 A fear of dogs is often passed from parents to children and is often unfounded.
-There are no bad dogs but only bad dog owners.
+There are no bad dogs, only bad dog owners.

 A respect for some breeds is reasonable and warranted.